Union Internationale de Pentathlon Moderne: Sports

 The International Biathlon Union (IBU) was founded in London on 2 July 1993.
-This occurred when the National Biathlon Union in London/Heathrow decided to exclude biathlon from the World federation UIPMB (Union de Pentathlon Moderne et Biathlon), which it had been part of since 1953, forcing biathlon to form their own international federation.
+This occurred when the National Biathlon Union in London/Heathrow decided to exclude biathlon from the World federation, which it had been part of since 1953, forcing biathlon to form their own international federation.
 During the congress the new federation elected their executive committee and the 57 existing members of the UIPMB were automatically transferred to the IBU.
-However the International Olympic Committee (IOC) did not recognise the IBU as an international Olympic winter sport federation until August 1998.
-In the same year the Global Association of International Sports Federations (GAISF) declared the IBU as a proper member.
-The IBU settled in Salzburg, Austria in June 1999.
-A congress is held every two years, and is considered the most important organ of the IBU according to its constitution.
-The first congress was held in Salzburg in 1994.
+The IBU settled in Salzburg in June 1999.

 Members

 UIPM: Africa, Asia, Europe, Oceania, South America and NORCECA (North America, Central America and Caribbean).